WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 • The seven feasts of the Lord.

 Let’s take the seven feasts of the Lord.
 These are our favorite of the four types, the one we employ most frequently.
-They may be found in the twenty-third chapter of the Book of Leviticus.
+They may be found in Leviticus chapter 23.

 • Passover speaks of our being covered with the blood of the Lamb.